Toco toucan: Diet

 Toco toucans are generalist frugivores that primarily feed on fleshy fruits, but also commonly supplement their diets with insects, eggs, and nestlings of other birds.
 Foraging usually takes place in the canopy, but toucans will also visit the understory and ground to feed on fallen fruits.
 Toucans are known to feed on a variety of fleshy fruit, most notably figs, oranges, guavas, and peppers.
 Other plants that fruit year-round and feature significantly in the species's diet include Cecropia pachystachya and Inga laurina.
 Toucans will also opportunistically feed on any available sugar-rich fruits, and display a high level of variation in their diet depending on the surrounding habitat.
 In deciduous forests with a year-round supply of figs, toucans do not show significant change from season to season in their diet.
 In areas with significant variation in the availability of fleshy fruits, toucans are more common during the fruiting season, and subsequently move to other habitats when fruit availability declines.

 Plants that have been recorded as contributing majorly to the toco toucan's diet include Genipa americana, Ficus luschnatiana, and Virola sebifera in gallery forest, Schefflera macrocarpa, Copaifera langsdorffii, Didymopanax morototoni, and Nectandra cissiflora in the cerrado, and Guibourtia hymenaefolia and D. morototoni in semi-deciduous forests.
-During the dry season when the availability of fruits declines, toco toucans will also feed on flowers of species such as Handroanthus chrysotrichus and Erythrina fusca.
+During the dry season, when the availability of fruits declines, toco toucans will also feed on flowers of species such as Handroanthus chrysotrichus and Erythrina fusca.

 The insects most commonly consumed by toco toucans are caterpillars and termites.
-Toco toucans also feed on small vertebrates such as lizards, nestlings, and small birds.
+Toco toucans also feed on small vertebrates such as amphibians, lizards, eggs, nestlings, and small birds.
 In the wild, toucans prey on the nests of icterid blackbirds, tyrant flycatchers, puffbirds, and parrots, and especially target the nests of yellow-rumped caciques.
 The largest known birds whose nests are predated upon by the toco toucan are the hyacinth macaw and buff-necked ibis; the nestlings of the latter weigh 200–300 g, compared to the toucan's body mass of around 540 g, and are killed by breaking their necks with sideways movements of the toucan's beak.
 In captivity, toucans will feed on a number of smaller birds that are placed with them, such as Toxostoma thrashers, house sparrows, Inca doves, cactus wrens, and Gambel's quails.